 Out of 35 cities surveyed, the Crusader found that 20 experienced increases in their Black population.
 Most were in the U.S. South and West regions.
 Only two from the Midwest–Indianapolis and Minneapolis—gained more residents.
 Boston also gained new Black residents.

 Midwest and northern cities, like Chicago, Philadelphia, New York, Detroit and Cleveland among many others that once attracted Blacks, all declined in Black population.

-However, Los Angeles’ Black population is booming, going from 365,118 residents in 2010 to 539,977, a 48 percent increase, giving the City of Angels the fastest growing Black population in the country.
-However, the Black population in two other big California cities–San Francisco and San Diego–has been steadily declining since 2000.
+Los Angeles is among three California cities where Blacks are packing up.
+Los Angeles experienced a 15 percent drop in its Black population going from 415,496 in 2000 to 351,971 in 2017.
+The Black population in San Francisco and San Diego has been steadily declining since 2000.
 Praised for their weather and scenic neighborhoods, San Francisco and San Diego are known for their expensive housing and high cost of living.

 In the last two decades, Phoenix’s Black population has grown from 67,430 to 113,826, census data shows.

 In a surprise development, Washington D.C., which has, for years, experienced gentrification, gained 7,162 new Black residents since 2010, after years of losing people of color and gaining young, white college-educated professionals.
 Once a predominantly Black city, the District is now 45 percent Black.

 In Florida, more Blacks are moving to Fort Lauderdale, Tampa, Orlando and Jacksonville, which had the biggest gains in the last decade with 24,119 new people of color for an overall Black population of 276,540 residents.